rhaiscript/rhai-doc/README.md

 To get started, you need a configuration file.

-It is usually named `rhai.toml`, or you can specify one via the `-config` option.
+It is usually named `rhai.toml`, or you can specify one via the `--config` option.

 To generate a skeleton `rhai.toml`, use the `new` command: